Timothy-G-Griffin/build_databases.cst.cam.ac.uk/README.md

    (Note to self: someday modify scripts below so that they read tsv files directly from compressed .gz files ...)

 2) run "python3.5 build_IMDb_relational.py"
-   This creates *.dsv files in IMDb_relational/
+   This creates the directory IMDb_relational/ and places *.dsv files in it.
    Read comments in build_IMDb_relational.py.

 3) run script hsqldb_load.sh
-   This invokes HyperSql to execute hsqldb_load.sql, creating database in relational-db from the files in IMDb_relational/
+   This invokes HyperSql to execute hsqldb_load.sql, creating database from the *.dsv files in IMDb_relational.

 NOTE: there are two useful scripts for testing: